Blog

 Note: during testing, the blocklist did not appear to restrict access.

-Configure: Organization > Libraries > Connectors > Desktop > Allowlist
+Enable: Organization > Libraries > Connectors > Desktop Extension Allowlist

-Configure: Organization > Libraries > Connectors > Web
+Configure: Organization > Libraries > Connectors > Add

 Control which connectors your team members have access to.

-Use this menu to add web connectors for use within one’s organization.
+Use this menu to add connectors for use within one’s organization.

 Disable: Organization > Privacy Settings > Public Projects